 So let’s talk about those boys this time.
 (Read companion piece, Living with Bitches.)
-One of the main reasons people want girls is because of their smaller size, and they don’t really like males due to marking and leg lifting as well as “boy” behaviors (mounting, aggression, etc).
+One of the main reasons people want girls is because of their smaller size, and they don’t really like males due to marking and leg lifting as well as the “boy” behaviors (mounting, aggression, etc).

 It bears repeating — catch this the very first time he tries it, and you will be miles ahead of the game.
-A house with marked scents (his own from previous instances or from other dogs) will attract more of the same and make marking harder to break.
+A house with marked scents (his own from previous instances or from other dogs) will attract more of the same and will make marking harder to break.

-If you have chronic problems with your young male lifting his leg in the house, keep him in a crate when you can’t supervise him, and a belly band for those times you want him loose in the house and might not be able to keep a strict eye on him.
+If you have chronic problems with your male lifting his leg in the house, keep him in a crate when you can’t supervise him, and a belly band for those times you want him loose in the house and might not be able to keep a strict eye on him.

 Yes it’s true, early neutering will sometimes keep a boy from ever lifting his leg, but it doesn’t guarantee the absence of leg-lifting either.
 Most learn this behavior from watching other boys anyway.